 Economic Risk Definition

-There are many factors that can be a cause of economic risk, although the risks mentioned below are not an exhaustive one.
-The following are types of economic risk.
+Many factors can be a cause of macro economic risk, although the chances mentioned below are not an exhaustive one.
+The following are types of Financial Risk.

 #1 – Sovereign Risk